Looking for more places to explore in London that won’t set you back financially? Here are

 Admire the grand medieval Great Hall of Guildhall (entrance from the left of Guildhall Yard) and the remains of the Roman Amphitheatre (entrance via the Guildhall Art Gallery, lower level).
 From Guildhall Yard, you’ll be able to see the outline of the amphitheatre.

-I had no idea this was free until my bf and I walked by it and saw a sign outside.
+I had no idea this was free until I saw a sign outside.
 On the Lower Ground level, there’s a permanent exhibition with the history on the building and the Supreme Court.
 Visitors can also visit the court rooms on the upper floors.

 19 Princelet St (Museum of Immigration and Diversity)